8 Ways to Bang Out an Orgasm With a Partner Without Actually Having Penetrative Sex

 Instead of treating your partner like a machine whose job it is to give you an orgasm, heed the advice of Dr. Carlen Costa, a sexologist and relationship expert from Canada, and change your attitude first.
 "You are supposed to own your orgasm," Dr. Carlen says.

 And the number one way she suggests increasing your sexual confidence and taking control over your orgasms is by partaking in a naughty bit of "adult show and tell" and masturbating in front of one another.
-Whether you choose to discuss in advance the fact that you're about to give your partner the thrill of his life or surprise him by letting him come home and "catch" you rubbing yourself on the couch, is entirely up to you.
+Whether you choose to discuss in advance the fact that you're about to give your partner the thrill of their life or surprise them by letting them come home and "catch" you rubbing yourself on the Jennifer Convertible sofa, is entirely up to you.
 And though you may be tempted to let him jump in and finish the job, Dr. Carlen suggests restraining your passions and enforcing a "no touching" rule for as long as possible — which will only make things hotter.

 Sex toys have come a long way since your mother's dildo (sorry, not a sexy image).
 Marin suggests trying a couples' toy like the We-Vibe or, if you prefer going at it alone, the Eva by DAME products, which is an actual hands-free vibrator that stimulates the clitoris with zero effort — yay for that!